Emily van Egmond

-Emily Louise van Egmond (born 12 July 1993) is an Australian professional soccer player who plays as a midfielder for San Diego Wave FC and the Australia women's national team.
-She previously played for German side 1.
-FFC Frankfurt and VfL Wolfsburg in the Bundesliga, Danish side Fortuna Hjørring in the Elitedivisionen, Chicago Red Stars and Orlando Pride in the NWSL, West Ham United in the FA Women's Super League, as well as Canberra United, Western Sydney Wanderers, Newcastle Jets and Melbourne City in Australia's W-League.
+Emily Louise van Egmond (/'ɛɡmɒnd/ eg-MOND, [vɑn eɣmɔnt]; born 12 July 1993) is an Australian professional soccer player who plays as a midfielder for Women's Super League club Leicester City and the Australia national team.

 Early life

 Van Egmond was raised in Newcastle, Australia.
-She began playing football at the age of five.
+She began playing football at the age of five, for Dudley Redhead United Football Club.
 She is the daughter of former Socceroo and Newcastle United Jets A-League coach, Gary van Egmond.

 Club career

 Canberra United (2009–2011)

 Van Egmond played for Canberra United from 2009 through 2011.
 During the 2009 season, she made six appearances for the club and scored one goal.
 During the 2010/11 season, she played in seven matches and scored one goal.

 Fortuna Hjørring (2011–2012)

-Van Egmond played for Fortuna Hjørring during the 2011–12 UEFA Women's Champions League after being scouted by the team at the 2011 FIFA Women's World Cup.
+Van Egmond played for Fortuna Hjørring during the 2011–12 UEFA Champions League after being scouted by the team at the 2011 FIFA World Cup.
 She made one appearance for the club during a match against BSC YB Frauen.